Red Blood Cell Antibody

-Red blood cells fall into one of four main groups: O, A, B, or AB.
+Red blood cells fall into 1 of 4 main groups: O, A, B, or AB.
 Blood types can be further divided into other, minor groups.
 If you get blood from a person whose blood group is different from yours, your body may make antibodies against this other blood.
 That's because your immune system then sees the donor's blood as an "invader" and attacks it.

-Most transfusion-related problems happen when a donor's blood isn't compatible with the person receiving the blood.
+Most transfusion-related problems happen when a donor's blood isn't compatible with the person getting the blood.
 This test finds out blood compatibility in advance of a blood transfusion.

 When you are pregnant, this test can find out whether you have RBC antibodies that might affect your fetus.
 These antibodies may have formed from a blood transfusion, from an earlier pregnancy, or even from exposure to some viruses or bacteria.

 If your fetus has a different blood group than yours, your immune system may also make antibodies against that "foreign" blood group.

 It's important to know if you have any RBC antibodies early in your pregnancy to help your baby avoid problems like anemia or jaundice.
 Therapies are available if problems are found.

 Why do I need this test?